maikefer/maikefer.github.io/index.md

 ---

 ## Maike Rees
 Hi, let me introduce myself.
 I'm a 25 years young enthusiastic Computer Science student based in southern Germany.
 I'm in my fourth semester of my master's degree with a strong focus on artificial intelligence and a smaller focus on software engineering.
-Currently, I'm figuring out the details of my master's thesis which will be in the field of explainability of deep neural networks and its application to heart arrythmia localization based on ECG signals.
+Currently, I'm figuring out the details of my master's thesis which will be in the field of **explainability of deep neural networks and its application to heart arrythmia localization based on ECG signals**.

 I have worked at Porsche AG doing research on autonomous driving.
 I did my bachelor's thesis in silicon vally at Volkswagen Group of America Electronics Research Lab about **Comparison of Machine Learning Techniques for Anomaly Detection in Autonomous Driving**.